Gilchrist Blue Springs State Park

 Welcome to Gilchrist Blue Springs State Park

-Gilchrist Blue Springs State Park is the newest addition to Florida State Parks!
+Gilchrist Blue Springs is the newest addition to Florida State Parks!

 The park contains a collection of natural springs, including a large second magnitude spring that produces an average of 44 million gallons of water per day.
 This spring, known as Gilchrist Blue, has outstanding water clarity and discharges water through a shallow spring run about one-quarter mile to the Santa Fe River.
 The other named springs on-site are Little Blue Spring, Naked Spring, Kiefer Spring and Johnson Spring, which provide scenic vistas and photographic opportunities.

-The most significant ecological habitats within the park include the spring run stream and floodplain communities.
+The most significant ecological habitats include the spring run stream and floodplain communities.
 The main spring run is renowned for its support of a diversity of wildlife species including turtles, fish and invertebrates.
 Redbreast and spotted sunfish, largemouth bass, bluegill and channel catfish in can be observed in waters with unparalleled visibility.
 You might even catch a glimpse of a manatee.

-Paddling, snorkeling and swimming are all popular at the main springhead and spring run.
-Pavilions are available and a concession stand provides food and beverage service.
-Other popular activities include hiking, nature study and picnicking.
-Fishing on the Santa Fe River is also a great and popular activity.
+Paddling, snorkeling and swimming are all popular at the park.
+Pavilions are available, and a concession stand provides food and beverage service, and paddling equipment rentals.
+Other popular activities include camping, hiking, nature study and picnicking.

 - Gilchrist Blue Springs State Park is located in Gilchrist County about 5 miles to the west of High Springs, FL off NW 182nd Ave.
 (CR340) in the north central part of the state along the Santa Fe River.